isha54ry/CognitoPics/README.md

 Built with Python and Streamlit, the app features a responsive and modern UI with organized tabs, image previews, and smooth navigation.
-All operations, including encryption and decryption, are handled locally, and no internet or cloud storage is involved — making Smart Gallery a secure, offline-first solution for personal photo management.
+All operations, including encryption and decryption, are handled locally, and no internet or cloud storage is involved — making CognitoPics a secure, offline-first solution for personal photo management.